Pemra suspends TV channel licence

 Meanwhile, the Pakistan Federal Union of Journalists (PFUJ) has strongly condemned the suspension of transmission by Pemra which may lead to further joblessness of journalists and media workers working with the channel.

-In a joint statement, President PFUJ Shehzada Zulfiqar and Secretary General Nasir Zaidi urged the Pemra to immediately withdraw the suspension, as the channel had been operational since long and hundreds of employees might face retrenchment due to uncalled for suspension of transmission.
+In a joint statement, President Pakistan Federal Union of Journalists Shehzada Zulfiqar and Secretary General Nasir Zaidi urged the Pemra to immediately withdraw the suspension, as the channel had been operational since long and hundreds of employees might face retrenchment due to uncalled for suspension of transmission.

-The PFUJ also criticised the owners of channels who violate the license and its requirements and instead of entertainment they launched news and current affairs channel.
+The Pakistan Federal Union of Journalists also criticised the owners of channels who violate the license and its requirements and instead of entertainment they launched news and current affairs channel.

 On the one hand Pemra continues to issue fresh licences in different categories of Satellite TV, although the existing analogue cable system does not have the capacity to carry more channels, on the other it is suspending channels already on air on the pretext of minor procedural issues.